News

 Start with work experience

-My years in the corporate world enabled me to build my network and structure my thinking and working methods.
-When I launched my business, my network was essentially made up of the contacts I'd built up over the eight years I'd spent working in agencies.
+My years in the corporate world enabled me to build up my network and structure my thinking and working methods.
+When I launched my business, my network was essentially made up of the contacts I'd made over the eight years I'd spent working in agencies.

-It's also very formative towork alongside more senior profiles.
-You learn a great deal by observing them and receiving their advice, and a kind of mentoring relationship develops naturally.
+It's also very instructive towork alongside more senior profiles.
+You learn a lot by observing them, by taking their advice; a form of mentoring naturally sets in.

 Working with a creative director allows you to get feedback on your projects, to be sharpened up.
 It's great to have this exchange and to be able to take a step back from your work.